schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 - **~60 sec** - Panel 4: the periodogram - this is usually where people get curious and start asking questions.
 - **~15 sec** - Panel 5: close with the summary line, then open the floor for questions.

-> **If you're short on time:** Title/Abstract → RV time series → resonant-angle plots → periodogram → summary line covers the whole story in under 3 minutes.
+> **If short on time:** Title/Abstract → RV time series → resonant-angle plots → periodogram → summary line covers the whole story in under 3 minutes.

 ---
-*Companion to the HD 82943 Conference Talking Points (Q&A) document - use that one for deeper follow-up questions and literature background.*
+*Companion to the HD 82943 Conference Talking Points (Q&A) document for deeper follow-up questions and literature background.*